Malikil/PYOP-Checker/README.md

 * `CHALLONGE_KEY` Your challonge api key, available from https://challonge.com/settings/developer
 * `CHANNEL_ANNOUNCEMENTS` The Discord Channel ID for which channel to make announcements in
 * `CHANNEL_SCREENSHOTS` The channel where the bot will post screenshots which players submit for maps
-* `CHANNEL_MAPPOOLS` The channel where approver commands are available
+* `CHANNEL_MAPPOOLS` The channel where the bot will post pool maintenance messages
 * `DISCORD_GUILD` This is the discord server's ID that you're adding the bot to
 * `DISCORD_TOKEN` This is the token from the bot tab on the application's developer page.
 It's not shown on the page by default, you click a button to copy it.
 After you copy it should look something like `xxxxxxxxxxxxxxxxxxxxxxxx.xxxxxx.xxxxxxxxxxxxxxxxxxxxxxxxxxx`
-* `DRAIN_BUFFER` How many seconds above/below the drain limit can maps be
 * `FIRST_POOLS_DUE` The date in ISO format for when the first week's pool submission should close.
 ISO format looks like this `yyyy-mm-ddThh:mm:ssZ` for UTC time
 * `GOOGLE_APPLICATION_CREDENTIALS` This is the content of the json file Google gave you when setting up a service account to edit sheets.
 (Need to figure out how to generate this again, and how to shove it into heroku)
 * `MONGO_PASS` The password for mongodb.
 There's a button on the access management page to copy the password for a created user